|

 motorcycle boots are a must!.
 Invest in some proper trials boots.

-They're not cheap (again you could get 2nd hand ones, YUK) but they'll
+They're not cheap (again you could get 2nd hand ones) but they'll

 last for ages if you look after them.